 Our commitment to teaching quality and an excellent student experience is reflected through our results in national and international student satisfaction surveys.

 This degree is accredited by the Royal Institution of Chartered Surveyors (RICS) and the Chartered Institution of Civil Engineering Surveyors (CICES) This means that you graduate you are already on the pathway to becoming a chartered surveyor.
+This degree is also accredited by the Land Surveyors Board Malaysia.

 All professional accreditations are reviewed regularly by their professional body.